CERT-Polska/mquery/docs/indexing.md

 python3 -m utils.index --mode prepare --workdir ~/workdir --path ../samples --path-mount /mnt/samples
 ```

-After that command, `./samples` directory will be scanned for new samples,
+After that command, the `./samples` directory will be scanned for new samples,
 and `~/workdir` directory will contain a list of batches (by default with
 1000 files per batch).
 You can check them manually to ensure they have the files
 you expect: